-- The EcoCloud is super bouncy, so it might appeal to combo sleepers who need to change positions easily throughout the night.
+- The EcoCloud is super bouncy, so it might appeal to combination sleepers who need to change positions easily throughout the night.

-- While the original WinkBed features a hybrid construction with pocketed coils, the GravityLux is an all-foam, bed-in-a-box mattress.
+- While the original WinkBed features a hybrid construction and pocketed coils, the GravityLux is an all-foam, bed-in-a-box mattress.
 It features several layers of memory foam on top of firmer poly foam.

-- Think of the Casper Essential as the value version of the original Casper.
+- Think of the Casper Element as the value version of the original Casper.
 It features an all-foam, bed-in-a-box construction with a firm feel.

-- Due to the firmness of the Casper Essential, it’s probably the best ft for back and stomach sleepers, who need plenty of support to keep their hips from bowing into the mattress.
+- Due to the firmness of the Casper Element, it’s probably best for back and stomach sleepers, who need plenty of support to keep their hips from bowing into the mattress.

 - If the Casper Essential is the Casper’s little cousin, the Wave Hybrid is like the original Casper’s ritzy aunt.
 It offers a plush feel, quality materials, and a luxury price tag.

-- Read the Casper Wave Hybrid review for more information.
+- Read the Casper Wave Hybrid mattress review for more information.

 Still sure which bed to replace your old mattress with?
 Take a look at a few other comparisons below to see how these mattresses stack up against other popular online mattress options.